Marrakech Sightseeing Tour

 The Rahba Kadima is a colorful market filled with a wide array of spices from Cumin, Cinnamon, Saffron, Dried Pepper, and more.

 Sidi Said Museum:

-A private museum in Marrakech that is dedicated to popular arts & crafts, in the shapes of a beautiful Spanish-Moroccan house, next door to Dar Si Said palace.
+A private museum in Marrakech that is dedicated to popular arts & crafts, in the shape of a beautiful Spanish-Moroccan house, next door to Dar Si Said palace.
 In fact, it is a smaller version of the Bahia.